pablojorge/pablojorge/README.md

 ### Welcome!

-Here you'll find some toy projects and old experiments.
+Here you'll find some toy projects and old experiments (what I do when I'm not doing real stuff for @Blockchain)

 The two most active projects are: